-In December 2021, the Company entered into Amendment No. 1 to the Company's loan and security agreement (the "First Amendment" and the Loan Agreement, as amended, the "Amended Loan Agreement") with several banks and financial institutions or entities from time-to-time party thereto (collectively, the "Lender") and Hercules, in its capacity as administrative agent for itself and the Lender (in such capacity, the "Agent").
+In December 2021, the Company entered into Amendment No. 1 to the Company's loan and security agreement (the "First Amendment" and the Loan Agreement, as amended, the "Amended Loan Agreement") with several banks and financial institutions or entities from time-to-time party thereto (collectively, the "Lender") and Hercules Capital, Inc, in its capacity as administrative agent for itself and the Lender (in such capacity, the "Agent").

-The Amended Loan Agreement provides for an aggregate maximum borrowing of up to \$80.0 million, consisting of (i) a term loan of up to \$20 million (the "Initial Advance"), (ii) second tranche ("Tranche 2") of up to \$30.0 million with \$15.0 million being available at the Company's option through April 30, 2022 and the remaining \$15.0 million being available at the Company's option through November 30, 2022, which availability period will be extended to April 30, 2023 if the first \$15.0 million is drawn prior to April 30, 2022, and (iii) third tranche ("Tranche 3") of up to \$30.0 million which is available, subject to the Agent's investment committee approval, through the Interest-Only Period.
-The Company did not draw the first \$15.0 million from Tranche 2.
-For additional information, see Note 11 Loan Payable to our condensed consolidated financial statements elsewhere in this report.
+The Amended Loan Agreement provided for an aggregate maximum borrowing of up to \$80.0 million, consisting of (i) a term loan of up to \$20 million (the "Initial Advance"), (ii) second tranche of up to \$30.0 million with \$15.0 million being available at the Company's option through April 30, 2022 and the remaining \$15.0 million being available at the Company's option through November 30, 2022, which availability period would be extended to April 30, 2023 if the first \$15.0 million was drawn prior to April 30, 2022, and (iii) third tranche of up to \$30.0 million which was available, subject to the Agent's investment committee approval, through the Interest-Only Period (as defined in the Amended Loan Agreement).